What this tool does

 What does macOS use?

-How many bytes is 1 TB?
+How many bytes is 1 TB, and how big is the gap by then?

 SI: 1 TB = 1,000,000,000,000 bytes exactly.
 Binary: 1 TiB = 1,099,511,627,776 bytes (240).
-The difference is about 9.95%.
+The difference is 9.95% — by far the widest gap of any prefix step, since it's the decimal-vs-binary error compounded four times over.